ivangfr/springboot-proxysql-mysql/README.md

    docker exec -it -e MYSQL_PWD=secret mysql-slave-2 mysql -uroot --database customerdb
    ```

-5. Inside each `MySQL Monitor's` terminal, run the following commands to enable `MySQL` logs
+5. Inside each `MySQL Monitor's` terminal, run the following commands to enable `MySQL` logs:
    ```
    SET GLOBAL general_log = 'ON';
    SET global log_output = 'table';
    ```

 6. Open a new terminal.
-In it, we will just run `curl` commands.
+In it, we will just run `curl` commands;

-7. In the `curl` terminal, let's create a customer.
+7. In the `curl` terminal, let's create a customer:
    ```
    curl -i -X POST http://localhost:8080/api/customers \
      -H 'Content-Type: application/json' \
      -d '{"firstName": "Ivan", "lastName": "Franchin"}'
    ```

-8. Go to `mysql-master` terminal and run the following `SELECT` command
+8. Go to `mysql-master` terminal and run the following `SELECT` command:
    ```
    SELECT event_time, command_type, SUBSTRING(argument,1,250) argument FROM mysql.general_log
    WHERE command_type = 'Query' AND (argument LIKE 'insert into customers %' OR argument LIKE 'select c1_0.id%' OR argument LIKE 'update customers %' OR argument LIKE 'delete from customers %');
    ```

-   It should return
+   It should return:
    ```
    +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
    | event_time                 | command_type | argument                                                                                                                                        |